RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

             self.data = [None] * self.size

-``hash_function`` implements the simple remainder method.
-The collision resolution technique is linear probing with a “plus 1” rehash function.
+As seen in :ref:`Listing 3 <lst_hashtablecodestore>`, ``hash_function`` implements the simple remainder method.
+The collision resolution technique is linear probing with a “plus 1” rehash value.
 The ``put`` function (see :ref:`Listing 3 <lst_hashtablecodestore>`) assumes that
 there will eventually be an empty slot unless the key is already present in the ``self.slots``.
 It computes the original hash value and if that slot is not empty, iterates the ``rehash`` function until an empty slot occurs.
 If a nonempty slot already contains the key, the old data value is replaced with the new data value.
-Dealing with the situation where there are no empty slots left is an exercise.

 .. _lst_hashtablecodestore: